-Customs will release the goods if the rights-holder confirms that the shipment is authorised, or will seize the goods if the rights-holder confirms that it is counterfeit and provides a bond.
-The 2020 Economic and Trade Agreement between the PRC and the United States of America (China-US Trade Agreement) further strengthens China's obligation to implement border measures, such as prohibiting counterfeit products from entering into commerce channels even after their unlawful trademarks have been removed.
+Customs will seize the goods if the rights-holder confirms that it is counterfeit and provides a bond.
+The 2020 Economic and Trade Agreement between the PRC and the United States of America (China-US Trade Agreement) further strengthens China's obligation to implement border measures.